Zotigh/elapsed-days/README.md

 ### Unit tests

 In the `edu.cnm.deepdive.util.DateOnlyTest` class, the `elapsedDaysNonNormalized` test method should be used to test input from the accompanying `non-norm-tests.csv` file; these inputs are all outside the expected ranges, in one way or another.

+Note that the unit tests require not only the JUnit 5 Jupiter API library, but also the JUnit 5 Jupiter Params library.
+For more information, see the [JUnit Jupiter section](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata-junit-jupiter) of the [Dependency Metadata appendix](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata) to the [JUnit 5 User Guide](https://junit.org/junit5/docs/current/user-guide/).

+### Hints

+* Normalization should be done from the largest unit to the smallest.
+That is, normalize the `month` component of the date first, adjusting the `year` component as necessary; then, normalize the `day` component, adjusting the `month` and `year` components as necessary.

+* When normalizing the `day` component, one approach giving valid results is the following:

+    * While `day` is less than or equal to zero, subtract 1 from (and re-normalize) `month`, then add to `day` the numbers of days in the the resulting `month` for `year`.

+    * While `day` is greater than the number of days in `month` for `year`, subtract the number of days in the month from `day`, increase `month` by 1, and re-normalize `month`.